xitop/edzed/docs/simulation.rst

 Inspecting CBlocks
 ^^^^^^^^^^^^^^^^^^

-.. attribute:: edzed.SBlock.iconnections
+.. attribute:: edzed.CBlock.iconnections

-  Set of all blocks connected to inputs.
+  A set of all blocks connected to inputs.

-.. attribute:: edzed.SBlock.input
+.. attribute:: edzed.CBlock.input

-  Block's input connections as a :class:dict:.
-Dict keys are input names, dict values are either single blocks or tuples of blocks for input groups.
+  Block's input connections as a :class:`dict`, where keys are input names and values are either single blocks or tuples of blocks for input groups.
 The structure directly corresponds to parameters given to :meth:`edzed.CBlock.connect`.

-  The same data, but with block names, can be obtained with :meth:`Block.get_conf`, extract the ``'inputs'`` value from the result.
+  The same data, but with block names instead of block objects, can be obtained with :meth:`edzed.Block.get_conf`; extract the ``'inputs'`` value from the result.

 .. seealso:: :ref:`Input signatures`